 Yes.
 Empowering government officials to take decisions on individual items raises the scope for corruption and policy errors.
-The outdated items on which customs duty has been withdrawn includes CD writers, MP3/MP4/MPEG 4 players, pre-recorded and audio cassettes.
+The outdated items on which customs duty has been withdrawn include CD writers, MP3/MP4/MPEG 4 players, and pre-recorded and audio cassettes.
 This also affects cassettes used by blind students and CDs used for educational purposes.

 Will officials get more power and control?

 Soil Mapping In order to use fertilisers more effectively, the Food and Agriculture Organization (FAO) recently launched a project to digitally map soil nutrients in sub-Saharan Africa (SSA) and central America.
 Additionally, it will arrange and enhance current soil maps.
 About soil mapping Soil Mapping is the process of delineating na